Education Psychology and Support Service Privacy Notice

 Your information will be used to help with our involvement in supporting your child, providing us with the detail that we need to understand your child’s needs and how best to provide our support ; we may share, with your permission, information with and from other agencies who are, or have been involved in supporting your child.
 The information, however, will be shared with schools so as to provide the correct advice and support for your child.

-The EPS will regard any information as strictly confidential and paper copies will not be shared with academic settings, providers nor other agencies.
-The information used on the Consent Form will be recorded and will be shared with any relevant Council Departments or partner organisations if applicable (e.g. schools, academies, Speech & Language Therapists, Educational Psychologists
+The information used on the Consent Form will be recorded and will be shared with any relevant Council Departments or partner organisations if applicable (e.g. schools, academies, Speech & Language Therapists, Educational Psychologists)

 Legal basis for using your information